Online Payments

 4. Get Paid More and Faster

 So far we’ve talked a lot about customer satisfaction, but electronic payments are beneficial from a business standpoint as well.
-Utilizing electronic payment solutions helps attorneys save time and effort when running a law firm.
+Utilizing e-payment solutions helps attorneys save time and effort when running a law firm.

 5. Optimize Law Firm Workflows